JPC SYSTEMIC PATHOLOGY

 SYNONYMS: Nailbed keratoacanthoma

-- Subungual keratoacanthoma is a benign neoplasm of dogs that arises from the nailbed epithelium
+· Subungual keratoacanthoma (subungual KA) is an uncommon, benign neoplasm of dogs that arises from the nailbed epithelium

-- Currently highly controversial whether human cutaneous KA is a benign entity that may undergo malignant transformation or a biologically distinct variant of low-grade squamous cell carcinoma; no studies have dealt with subungual KA specifically
+· In humans, it is unknown whether cutaneous KA is a benign entity that may undergo malignant transformation or a biologically distinct variant of low-grade squamous cell carcinoma; no studies have dealt with subungual KA specifically

 TYPICAL CLINICAL FINDINGS:

-- Affected digits may have a broken or deformed nail
+· Affected digits often have a broken or deformed nail

-- Most cases have radiographic evidence of lysis of the third phalanx (P3); lysis is due to compression from the expansile neoplasm and not due to neoplastic infiltration
+· Most cases have radiographic evidence of lysis of the third phalanx (P3); lysis is due to compression from the expansile neoplasm and not due to neoplastic infiltration

 TYPICAL LIGHT MICROSCOPIC FINDINGS:

 · Symmetrical, circumscribed, but unencapsulated masses with a cup-shaped, tubular, or inverted funnel-shaped configuration